4 Common Causes of Constipation Explained.

 Your doctor often requires a thorough examination and evaluation of your medical history.
 Then, he will repeatedly need advanced tests to exclude organic causes of constipation.
 Examples of the investigations used to diagnose functional constipation:

-- Laboratory data such as complete blood count, thyroid function, serum glucose, and others to exclude secondary causes of constipation.
+- Laboratory data such as complete blood count, thyroid function, and serum glucose exclude secondary causes of constipation.

 - X-ray on the abdomen in the erect position.
 Also, an X-ray with barium (contrast) helps diagnose the cause.